 As the State regulations require, we have tested your drinking water for the following contaminants.
 These contaminants include: total coliform, copper, and lead.
-As noted below there were no detections of Coliform in any of the monthly samples we collected through 2017.
+There were no detections of Coliform in any of the monthly samples we collected through 2018.
 Additionally, there were no exceedences for copper or for lead in the last residential sampling round in September 2017.
 All of the copper and lead samples tested fell under the respective action levels for copper and lead.